zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 Because then, the eloquent person said,

-“After taking the mark in the family, such as the day tree of the covered leaves,
+"After taking the mark in the family, such as the day tree of the covered leaves,

 [Were] After you get out of home, you should be alone like a rhino horn.